Making a difference

-Printing out an organisation’s values and only hanging them on the front wall is not enough.
+Printing out an organisation’s values and hanging them above the reception desk is not enough.
 The chosen values need to be brought to life and turned into daily habits and behaviours.
 These habits and behaviours need to extend to all the organisation’s stakeholders, including the communities that it is connected to.
 This needs consistent effort, constant encouragement, and ownership of the values throughout the whole organisation.

 - To what extent are we really living the values of our organisation every day?

-- What practical change – small or large – can we make that would help bring just one of those values to life in a more meaningful way in the community?
+- What practical change – small or large – can we make that would help bring just one of those values to life in a more meaningful way?

 The Values Challenge is designed to be easy to organise, highly motivating and effective.
 We hope you will find it useful, inspiring and enriching.

-If your organisation would like to join the Values Challenge please sign up here and receive a free pack of resources which includes all the material and information you will need to run the workshop.
+If your organisation would like to join the Values Challenge, please sign up by clicking on the Take The Challenge button below and receive a free pack of resources which includes all the material and information you will need to run the workshop.